 Want to do more with your genealogy research?
-Well, one suggest for you is to plan a visit to the archives where your ancestor lived to find out more.
+Well, one suggestion for you is to plan a visit to the archives where your ancestor lived to find out more.

 The archives or public record office will hold an array of certificates and documents about your ancestors.

 Before you go to an archive though there are a number of considerations for you to make the most out of your visit, which I will discuss in this post.